- Home

 Treatment of Dehydration in Dogs

-The main treatment for dehydration is to give your dog the fluids he needs.
+The main treatment for dehydration is to give your dog the fluids they need.
 First, your veterinarian will calculate how much fluid your dog has lost in order to prescribe the appropriate amount of fluid therapy.

-Mild dehydration can be treated with access to clean water, and your dog will often drink on his own.
-But acute moderate to severe dehydration can debilitate your dog, and he may not be able to easily drink on his own.
+Mild dehydration can be treated with access to clean water, dog soups, rehydration solutions and/or wet dog food.
+But acute moderate to severe dehydration can debilitate your dog and they may not be able to easily drink on their own.

 Fluid therapy is generally administered slowly through injection, either subcutaneously or intravenously.
-An IV is the most efficient method to rehydrate.
-This will need to be done in a clinic with a catheter, and is closely monitored.
-Fluid taken in too quickly can have negative results.
+An IV is the most efficient method to re-hydrate.
+This will need to be done in a clinic with a catheter, and it's closely monitored as fluid taken in too quickly can have negative results.

 Dehydration left untreated can cause shock, illness, and can even result in death.
-If an underlying condition or illness has been found that has contributed to the dehydration, a treatment plan will be constructed with your veterinarian that is appropriate to that condition.
+If an underlying condition or illness has been found that has contributed to the dehydration, your vet will put together an appropriate treatment plan.

 Worried about the cost of treating your pet's symptoms?